 In many ways today the world shares more than it has ever been able to do in history.
-People and businesses use smartphones to enable instant to connect while travellers and immigrants cross borders in search of new experiences and improved lives and opportunities.
-The rise of the internet to a global scale allows information and ideas to be shared in real time.
-History books and language classes are a thing of the past as virtually everything can be learnt or done online.
+People and businesses use smartphones to enable instant to connect while travelers and immigrants cross borders in search of new experiences and improved lives and opportunities.
+The rise of the internet to a global scale allows information and ideas to be shared in real-time.
+History books and language classes are a thing of the past as virtually everything can be learned or done online.

 Businesses in the world market

 The acronym GILT has been created by researchers referring to business activities.
 It means globalisation, internationalisation, localisation, and translation.
 Apart from the word “translation” which speaks for itself, what do the other 3 terms mean to businesses?